 How to Make Carne Asada?

-Generally, Carne Asada is made by marinating thin cuts of flank or skirt steak and then grilling it over high heat to get nice browning on the outside with a little bit of pink on the inside.
+- Carne Asada is made by first marinating thin cuts of flank or skirt steak.
+Then they are grilled over high heat to get a nice browning on the outside with a little bit of pink on the inside.

-Afterwards, you let the steaks rest for 5 minutes, rub them all over with a garlic clove, and slice them thinly against the grain.
+- Afterward, let the steaks rest for 5 minutes.
+Then, rub the steaks all over with a garlic clove and slice them thinly against the grain.

-Finally, you serve the meat by itself or on corn tortillas with the optional toppings of diced white onion, sliced radishes, diced avocado, and lime wedges.
+- Finally, serve the meat by itself or on corn tortillas.
+Garnish with optional toppings like diced white onion, sliced radishes, diced avocado, and lime wedges.

 Cook’s Note – Carne Asada Street Tacos: